contiv/vpp/docs/VPPTRACE.md

 interface type for pod-VPP and host-VPP interconnection.

-vpptrace.sh can capture packets even from VPP on a different host, provided that the port 5002 is open.
-Enter the destination node IP address via the option `-a` (localhost is the default).
+vpptrace.sh can capture packets even from VPP on a different host, provided that VPP-CLI listens on a port and not on a UNIX domain socket (for security reasons IPC is the default communication link, see /etc/vpp/contiv-vswitch.conf).
+Enter the destination node IP address via the option `-a`(localhost is the default).

 The capture can be filtered via the `-f` option.
 The output will include only packets whose trace matches/contains the given expression/sub-string.